 John’s foray into commercial TV (The Late Report, Network 7) ended in a court case.
-Cricketer Shane Warne signed a million-dollar Nicorette contract, promising to give up smoking.
-John sent a remote-control fag-puffing seagull onto the Melbourne Cricket Ground to tempt the player.
+Cricketer Shane Warne had signed a million-dollar Nicorette contract, promising to give up smoking, John sent a remote control fag-puffing seagull onto the Melbourne Cricket Ground to tempt the player.
 Another story – where John invaded a McDonald’s dressed as Ronald McDonald – was pulled, later to appear on UK television (Disinformation, Channel 4).

 John Safran’s Music Jamboree won two Australian Film Industry awards: Best Comedy Series and Most Original Concept.
 It was also nominated for a Logie.

 His next series (John Safran vs. God, SBS) saw John travel the world, diving into the most extreme religious experiences.
-He took hallucinogenic cactus in Arizona, as part of a Native American ceremony; he was beaten with sticks by Buddhist monks in Japan; he tried to convince the Ku Klux Klan to let him join even though he’s Jewish; he approached a Sharia court to have a fatwa placed on an Australian TV rival.
-In another of TV’s most talked about moments, John went under the spell of American exorcist Bob Larson and had the demons beaten out of him.
+He took hallucinogenic cactus in Arizona, as part of a Native American ceremony; he was beaten with sticks by Buddhist monks in Japan; he tried to convince the Ku Klux Klan to let him join even though he’s Jewish and he approached a Sharia court to have a fatwa placed on an Australian TV rival.
+In another of TV’s most talked-about moments, John went under the spell of American exorcist Bob Larson and had the demons beaten out of him.

 John Safran vs. God also won two Australian Film Industry awards: Best Comedy Series and Most Original Concept.
 It was again nominated for a Logie.